-And speaking of older dogs, as long as they are up to the challenge, they’re welcome in the ring as well.
+And speaking of older dogs, as long as they are up to the challenge, they’re welcome in the ring, as well.
 Participating in agility will keep their bodies spry and their minds sharp.
-Spooner is looking forward to seeing an almost 14-year-old competitor at this year’s AKC National Agility Championship.
-Not just with seniors, but with any dog, be sure to ask your vet about whether agility is a suitable activity.
+With any dog, be sure to ask your vet whether agility is a suitable activity.
 And Spooner suggests if you do start training, “start slow and let the dog’s muscles build up.”

 It might surprise you to know that agility participants range from seniors all the way down to kids.
-In fact, if a Junior competitor (handlers under 18 years of age) can control a dog, he or she can participate.
+In fact, if a Junior competitor (handlers under 18 years of age) can control a dog, they can participate.
 You might think you have to keep up with your dog’s running speed, but that’s not the case.
-With careful planning of your movement through the course and distance training (teaching your dog to work away from your side), you can compete regardless of your speed.
+With careful planning of your movement through the course and distance training (teaching your dog to work away from your side), you can compete, regardless of your speed.

 And disabilities don’t hold agility handlers back either.
-Spooner says, “AKC gets all types of physical abilities from world-class athletes to, well a few weeks ago I was at a trial where a woman in her 90s was competing.
-I’ve seen wheelchairs, oxygen tank back-packs, walkers/canes, and more.”
+Spooner says, “AKC gets all types of physical abilities from world-class athletes to, well, a few weeks ago I was at a trial where a woman in her nineties was competing.
+I’ve seen wheelchairs, oxygen tank backpacks, walkers/canes, and more.”

 Basic Agility Moves

-During a dog agility trial, your dog will be off-leash and free to run wherever he chooses.
+During a dog agility trial, your dog will be off-leash and free to run wherever they choose.
 This is where the bonding and teamwork come in.
-You can’t touch your dog, so using only cues and body language, you must direct him where to go because the order of the obstacles changes every time.
-It’s essential to communicate clearly with your dog, and he needs to keep his eyes on you as much as possible.
+You can’t touch your dog, so using only cues and body language, you must direct them where to go because the order of the obstacles changes every time.
+It’s essential to communicate clearly with your dog, and they need to keep their eyes on you as much as possible.

-Start by rewarding him for sitting beside you.
-Then work toward moving, slowly at first then building up to a run.
+Start by rewarding them for sitting beside you.
+Then work toward moving, slowly at first, then building up to a run.
 It can help to use an object like a garbage can or tree as a guide and move in a circle around it.
 Be sure to go in both directions with your dog on the outside.
-Only put him on the inside (between you and the object) when he’s mastered the skill.
-For an extra challenge, line up two objects and run around them in a figure eight.
+Only put them on the inside (between you and the object) when they’ve mastered the skill.
+For an extra challenge, line up two objects and run around them in a figure-eight.